If you need to print out the requirements for this concentration, here is a pdf version.

 DR 7310: Practicum in Dispute Resolution (3 cr)

 DR 7890: Final Seminar in Dispute Resolution (3 cr)

 Three elective courses (minimum 8 credits):

 In addition to the core courses, students are required to take a minimum of three electives (minimum 8 credits) from offerings across campus.
-A list of some possible electives is available on the MADR web page.
+A list of some possible electives is available on the MADR electives finder page.
 Electives should be selected in consultation with the academic director of the dispute resolution program.